Best practices for row-level security in BigQuery

 |Cloud Billing viewer permissions||View BigQuery billing.|

 - Through repeated observation of query duration when querying tables with row-level access policies, a user could infer the values of rows that otherwise might be protected by row-level access policies.
-This type of attack requires a large number of repeated attempts over a range of key values in partitioning or clustering columns.
-Note that even though there is inherent noise when observing or measuring query duration, with repeated attempts, an attacker could obtain a reliable estimate.
+This type of attack requires many repeated attempts over a range of key values in partitioning or clustering columns.
+Even though there is inherent noise when observing or measuring query duration, with repeated attempts, an attacker could obtain a reliable estimate.
 If you are sensitive to this level of protection, we recommend using separate tables to isolate rows with different access control requirements, instead.

 - Through repeated, carefully crafted queries, it is possible for a malicious user to learn sensitive information by observing the resulting error messages.
 Specifically, a malicious user with access to the underlying table can potentially derive protected row values when the query returns a divide-by-zero exception, even though there is a security predicate in place to prevent that user from directly querying the same data.
-This type of attack often requires a large number of repeated attempts against a table with row-level security.
+This type of attack often requires many repeated attempts against a table with row-level security.

-- An attacker could, through setting query job limits, either via job maximum bytes billed or custom cost controls, search for the bytes processed by a query by monitoring the error that occurs when those query job limits are exceeded.
+- An attacker could search for the bytes processed by a query by monitoring the errors that occur when the query job limits (such as maximum bytes billed or custom cost controls) are exceeded.
 However, this attack requires a high volume of queries.

-We also recommend that admins monitor Cloud audit logs for suspicious activity on tables with row-level security, such as unexpected additions, modifications, and deletions of row-level access policies.
+We also recommend that admins monitor Cloud Audit Logs(/bigquery/docs/reference/auditlogs) for suspicious activity on tables with row-level security, such as unexpected additions, modifications, and deletions of row-level access policies.